+Your bridesmaids will support you through the endless dress fittings, the 3am tears after a few too many lemonades on your hen do and everything in between.
+We know just how important it is to pick the right people for the job.
 We have photographed hundreds of weddings in Manchester and across the North West and have had the pleasure of getting to know some really brilliant bridesmaids along the way.
 We’ve put together our seven top tips to pick the very best girl gang to support you on your big day.

 You don’t have to choose someone who chose you

-It’s OK to throw tradition out of the window
+Throw tradition out of the window

 Don’t feel you need to stick with tradition.
 Your best friend is a man?
 No worries.
 Want your mum to be your maid of honour?
 Go for it!
 Maid of honour is an incredibly important job and it’s essential you pick someone who you know is up to it.
-They will be there to hold your hand throughout the most exciting, but also nerve wracking, days of your life.
+They will be there to hold your hand throughout the most exciting, but also nerve-wracking, days of your life.
 You want them to be the perfect match.
-Choose someone you love who you know will make your life easier in the run up to the big day.
+Choose someone you love who you know will make your life easier in the run-up to the big day.

 Think about personalities

-Your bride squad doesn’t necessarily need to be the best of friends, but the last thing you want in the run up to your big day is drama.
+Your bride squad doesn’t necessarily need to be the best of friends, but the last thing you want in the run-up to your big day is drama.
 Personality clashes and conflict are things you will want to avoid.
-If you can, opt for friends and family members who are friendly and can transition well between different groups.
+If you can opt for friends and family members who are friendly and can transition well between different groups.
 Weddings are filled with everyone from your great aunty Beryl to your boss, so a group that can talk to anyone will really help you out.

 Consider your budget

 If you have a vision of all your nearest and dearest surrounding you on the big day, you’ll need to think about your wedding budget.
-The more bridesmaids you have, the more dresses, flowers and gifts you may need to buy – and the less you may have to spend on your own gown.
-Sometimes, less really is more.
+The more bridesmaids you have the more dresses, flowers and gifts you may need to buy – and the less you may have to spend on your own gown.
+Sometimes less really is more.

 Don’t feel obliged to have a flower girl or a page boy as part of your wedding party.
-If you aren’t especially close to any children, you don’t need to have them as party of the wedding party.
-Of course, if you do have a cute niece, nephew or godchild around, they do make sure cute wedding photos.
+If you aren’t especially close to any children, you don’t need to have them as part of the wedding party.
+Of course, if you do have a cute niece, nephew or godchild around, they do make cute wedding photos.